Sangean HDT-1

 HD Radio

 Using an RF step attenuator on an FM HD Radio signal with high CNR, the HDT-1 switched reliably to HD at 29 dBf.
-This is 7 dB below the stereo 50-dB quieting point.
+This is 7 dB below the stereo 50 dB quieting point.

-At stronger signal levels I used a signal generator to interfere with one digital sideband.
-As I increased the interference level, CNR dropped 3 dB, plateaued there for 30-40 dB, and then gradually decreased.
+At strong RF signal levels I used a signal generator to interfere with one digital sideband.
+As I increased the interference level, CNR dropped 3 dB, plateaued there for 30–40 dB, and then gradually decreased.
 I conclude that when it can, the HDT-1 decodes both digital sidebands and combines them coherently; otherwise it uses just one sideband.

 Depending on the station, I found HD Radio signals to be bandlimited at anywhere from 15 to 20 kHz on FM.
 On AM I never saw an HD Radio signal with audio beyond 15 kHz.